chrishumboldt/renegade-dotfiles/README.md

 # Renegade Dotfiles

 Not for everyone but gets me going on any machine quickly.
-User more as a reference over actual config.
+Use more as a reference over actual config.